Apple TV+ shows and movies: Everything to watch on Apple TV Plus

 The easiest way to get started with Apple TV+ is to open the Apple TV app on your device, and tap on the Originals tab.
 (On some platforms, this tab is simply labelled using the ‘tv+’ logo.)

-Note that tv.apple.com is very stripped down compared to the native TV app on devices, and it only shows Apple original content.
-Both the website and the Mac TV app lack key features like the ability to skip intro or automatic next episode suggestions when you finish an episode.
+Be aware, the web experience at tv.apple.com is a bit barebonds compared to the native TV app on devices, and it only shows Apple original content.
+For the best experience, use the TV app on a device like Apple TV 4K.

 What to watch on Apple TV+